sensorfleet/sensorfleet.github.io/_posts/2020-07-03-building-beacon-instrument.md

 author: jtt
 og_image: /img/posts/building-beacon-instrument/building-beacon-instrument.png
 tag: Blog post
+description:
+  SensorFleet Platform provides an easy way to deploy Beacons without the need to add new machines to the network.
 excerpt:
   Across the hall from SensorFleet office is another cyber security startup, SensorFu, and they have an awesome product called Beacon.
 Beacon is deployed